 - In the navigation pane, choose Roles.

-- Choose the Role name for the IAM role that's associated with your instance to open the Summary page.
+- Choose the Role name for the IAM role that's associated with your EC2 instance.

-- On the Permissions tab, for Permissions policies, confirm that the AmazonSSMDirectoryServiceAccess and AmazonSSMManagedInstanceCore policies are attached.
+- For Permissions policies, confirm that you attached the AmazonSSMDirectoryServiceAccess and AmazonSSMManagedInstanceCore policies.

 Verify that the required ports are open